 The matter was considered by the Building Practitioners Board (the Board) under the provisions of Part 4 of the Building Act 2004 (the Act), the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Complaints Regulations) and the Board's Complaints and Inquiry Procedures.

-Disciplinary Finding:
+Draft Disciplinary Finding:

-The Respondent has committed a disciplinary offence under section 317(1)(da)(ii) of the Act.
+The Respondent has committed disciplinary offences under sections 317(1)(d) and 317(1)(da)(ii) of the Act.

 Contents